Skip to content

 • Carolina Liskey, Graduate Research Assistant

-Carolina Liskey, Graduate Research AssistantCarolina Liskey is a Graduate Research Assistant for the Center for Public Health Modeling and Response at Clemson University.
-She received her MS degree in Statistics from Texas A&M University and is currently a PhD student in the joint Biomedical Data Science and Informatics program at Clemson University and the Medical University of South Carolina.
+Carolina Liskey, Graduate Research AssistantCarolina Liskey is a graduate research assistant for the Center for Public Health Modeling and Response at Clemson University.
+She received her Master of Science in statistics from Texas A&M University and is currently a doctoral student in the joint Biomedical Data Science and Informatics program at Clemson University and the Medical University of South Carolina.
 Her primary research projects focus on disease modeling and analytics to support public health initiatives.

 • Jovana Mitic, Graduate Research Assistant